Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 In the cases where the data type was not correct then type casting was excuted to assign the correct type to that column, which was the case of the time columns, such as; started_at, ended_at.
 Finally, the format of the datetime columns was revised to see what math operations can be executed and what insights are possible to get from this data.

+Two aditional columns were created for further analysis using the information in the original dataframe:
+- The column 'time_of_day' to know what time of the day the users used Cyclistic's service most often.
+- The column 'day_of_week' to know what day of the week is more frequent by customers.

 Other features from the dataframe were identified:
 - The column 'rideable_type' has 3 different types of bikes: electric, classic and docked.
 - The column 'member_casual' has 2 different types of users: annual members and casual members.